Interview with British Artist & Designer Anna Jacobs

 ‘Made in Britain-Created in London’, is the brand tag line of Anna Jacobs.
 A British artist and designer, she took courses in painting and design at Central St Martins, Camberwell and Chelsea College of Art and after selling her first painting to her 6th form teacher she has never looked back.
-Selling art and being commissioned across the globe, working on interior design projects, she also teaches Colour Theory and Upcycling at Chelsea College of Arts.
-Launched in January 2015, her home collection has beautiful art at the core of each and every design and features cushions & lampshades with the most strikingly beautiful prints.
+Selling art and being commissioned across the globe, working on interior design projects, she also teaches Color Theory and Upcycling at Chelsea College of Arts.
+Launched in January 2015, her home collection has beautiful art at the core of each and every design and features pillows & lampshades with the most strikingly beautiful prints.

 What is the biggest influence behind your designs and how do you remain inspired?

-I’m influenced by all sorts of things – people, culture, design, colour, emotion!
+I’m influenced by all sorts of things – people, culture, design, color, emotion!
 The biggest influence behind my designs is the desire to communicate a sense of happiness, clarity, strength and peace all combined in one.
-To be a bit more precise, I’m influenced by the incredible women I come across every day who manage to juggle so many responsibilities and friendships with so much grace, strength and humour.
-I’m influenced by a love of colour and the affect it can have on us individually and how it can transform a space.
+To be a bit more precise, I’m influenced by the incredible women I come across every day who manage to juggle so many responsibilities and friendships with so much grace, strength and humor.
+I’m influenced by a love of color and the affect it can have on us individually and how it can transform a space.
 I love the Japanese aesthetic and although I don’t directly reference it I’m certainly subconsciously influenced by it in my painting style.
 I’m fascinated by all aspects of contemporary design and so references to anything, from a piece of architecture, to a knitted scarf to a ceramic pot could seep into my work.

 Well I enjoy all three actually, all for different reasons, but if I had to pick one it would probably be product design.